ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 ### Important Note

-#### Please use Winrar or any rar extractor to extract the rar file containing the First and Second phased datasets with pre-processed and sentiment rated tweets.
+#### Please use Winrar or any rar extractor to extract these rar files containing the First and Second phased datasets with pre-processed and sentiment rated tweets.

 ### Data Collection